-- Finish: Some toilets come with a special finish that makes them “self-cleaning”.
+Some toilets come with a special finish that makes them “self-cleaning”.
 This means that they do not allow the waste to stick to the surface.
-This makes it easier to clean and maintain, which is why they are generally the preferred option.
+This makes it easier to clean and maintain the toilet, which is why they are generally the preferred option.

 This one depends on the 10-inch rough-in toilet that you choose and the extra features associated with it.
 The fancier a 10-inch rough-in toilet is, the more expensive it will be.
 If you don’t want to blast too much money on a toilet, look for a simple model.

 Obviously, you should also read some customer reviews before purchasing a product.
 Manufacturers will advertise their products as being top-quality toilets – but most of the information and important features are usually found in 10-inch rough-in toilet customer reviews.

 |Kohler K-3889-0 Highline Toilet||$$||41.3 x 35.4 x 23.6"||93 pounds||1.28 GPF||Vitreous china||Elongated|